-- 85. Some members of the Working Party requested information about the adoption and application of rules of origin in China, whether in the context of free trade agreements or otherwise, and also requested China to confirm that its rules of origin for both preferential and non-preferential trade complied fully with the WTO Agreement on Rules of Origin. - 86.
-The representative of China noted that the criteria for making the determination of substantial transformation was: (a) change in tariff classification of a four-digit tariff line in the Customs Tariff; or (b) the value-added component was 30% or more in the total value of a new product. - 87.
-He further noted that under current arrangements, and in accordance with the criteria outlined above, when an imported product was processed and manufactured in several countries, the country of origin of the product was determined to be the last country in which the product underwent substantial transformation.
-The rules of origin applied for statistical purposes were the same.
-However, for statistical purposes, the General Customs Administration ("Customs") also recorded countries of consumption and trading countries.
+- 92. Some members of the Working Party requested information about the adoption and application of rules of origin in China, whether in the context of free trade agreements or otherwise, and also requested China to confirm that its rules of origin for both preferential and non-preferential trade complied fully with the WTO Agreement on Rules of Origin. - 93.
+The representative of China noted that the criteria for making the determination of substantial transformation was: (a) change in tariff classification of a four-digit tariff line in the Customs Tariff; or (b) the value-added component was 30 per cent or more in the total value of a new product.

-- 88. The representative of China stated that China's rules of origin for import and export were non-preferential rules of origin.
+- 94. He further noted that under current arrangements, and in accordance with the criteria outlined above, when an imported product was processed and manufactured in several countries, the country of origin of the product was determined to be the last country in which the product underwent substantial transformation.
+The rules of origin applied for statistical purposes were the same. - 95.
+The representative of China stated that China's rules of origin for import and export were non-preferential rules of origin.
 Once the international harmonization of non-preferential rules of origin was concluded, China would fully adopt and apply the internationally harmonized non-preferential rules of origin.
-A mechanism that met the requirements of Articles 2(h) and 3(f), and Annex II, paragraph 3(d) of the Agreement, which required provision upon request of an assessment of the origin of an import or an export and outlined the terms under which it would be provided, would be established in China's legal framework by the date of accession.
-The Working Party took note of these commitments. - 89.
+A mechanism that met the requirements of Articles 2(h) and 3(f), and Annex II, paragraph 3(d) of the Agreement, which required provision upon request of an assessment of the origin of an import [or an export] and outlined the terms under which it would be provided, would be established in China's legal framework by the date of accession.
+The Working Party took note of these commitments. - 96.
 The representative of China further stated that China would not use the rules of origin as an instrument to pursue trade objectives directly or indirectly.
 He also confirmed that China would apply rules of origin equally for all purposes.
-The Working Party took note of these commitments. - 90.
+The Working Party took note of these commitments. - 97.
 The representative of China confirmed that from the date of accession, China would ensure that its laws, regulations and other measures relating to rules of origin would be in full conformity with the WTO Agreement on the Rules of Origin and that it would implement such laws, regulations and other measures in full conformity with that Agreement.
 The Working Party took note of this commitment.